dave-s477/survey-software-data-extraction/README.md

 For training the model we perform a downsampling of negative samples.
 Because artefact mentions are very rare only a sparse amount of sentences contains actual mentions.
 In order to construct batches that are likely to contain training data we randomly downsampled those "empty" samples but kept all containing mentions.

+## To replicate our results in a 10-fold cross-validation:
+- Unpack the code
+- Install requirements (mostly [Tensorflow](https://www.tensorflow.org/), [sklearn](https://scikit-learn.org/stable/) and the [tf_metrics](https://github.com/guillaumegenthial/tf_metrics))
+- Download pre-trained word2vec word embedding provided by Pyssalo ([http://bio.nlplab.org/](http://bio.nlplab.org/)) to folder `word_embeddings`
+- Download Duck et al. goldstandard from [https://sourceforge.net/projects/bionerds/files/goldstandard/goldstandard_all.zip/download](https://sourceforge.net/projects/bionerds/files/goldstandard/goldstandard_all.zip/download), create folder `goldstandard` with HTML files in base directory
+- run `python data_creation.py` (we assume python 3 and used version 3.7.3, no arguments required for our base setting).
+This step will transform the goldstandard into a suited input format for Tensorflow and place it in the folder `data`.
+- run `python apply_model.py` (no arguments required for base settings).
+Exhaustive results are written in the folder which contains the base data, short summary is written to standard output (Tensorflow logging is outputted).